 6. Commodity Pooling

-Commodity pooling involves pooling funds with other investors to trade commodities collectively, usually through a managed futures account or a commodity pool operator (CPO).
+Commodity pooling means joining forces with other investors to trade commodities collectively, typically through a managed futures account run by a commodity pool operator.
+You get access to professional management and strategies that would be difficult to execute on your own.

 Pros: